mariiapol/CoGrammar-HyperionDev/README.md

-## CoGrammar-HyperionDev
+# CoGrammar-HyperionDev

-My solutions from Skills Bootcamp in Data Science (Fundamentals)
+My solutions from Skills Bootcamp in Data Science.

-# Main focus areas:
+## Main focus areas:

 ▸ Coding in Python (+ libraries),
    Machine Learning models
    and more

-# Also includes:
+## Also includes:

 ▸ Natural Language Processing (NLP)